sivaosorg/fj/README.md

 In addition to the `.` symbol, several other characters hold special significance, such as `|`, `#`, `@`, `\`, `*`, `!`, and `?`.

-## Basic
+## Access values

-In most situations, you'll simply need to access values using the object name or array index.
+- **Basic**: in most situations, you'll simply need to access values using the object name or array index.

 ```shell
 > id # "http://subs/base-sample-schema.json"